Pituitary Tumor

 Pituitary adenomas can vary in size and are often differentiated as microadenomas (small nodules) or macroadenomas (sometimes ranging greater than 10mm in diameter).
 Both microadenomas and macroadenomas can be further differentiated as space-occupying non-hormone secreting adenomas, or hormone-secreting adenomas.

-It has been shown that of the pituitary adenomas, prolactin-producing tumors called prolactinomas primarily composed of lactrotrophs (type of cell that stains well in acidic media) are among the more common pituitary tumors found in geriatric rats, often female rats between 13 and 24 months of age.
+It has been shown that of the pituitary adenomas, prolactin-producing tumors called prolactinomas primarily composed of lactotrophs (type of cell that stains well in acidic media) are among the more common pituitary tumors found in geriatric rats, often female rats between 13 and 24 months of age.
 This may be as a result of the normally increased prolactin secretion in geriatric rats as seen by higher concentration levels of prolactin in the blood.
 The reason for this change in prolactin levels, in geriatric rats of both sexes, is due to a reduction of hypothalamic dopamine activity.1

-Proclatinomas can be chromophobic (type of cell that does not readily stain in media) which is a sparsely granulated, slightly acidophilic and often hemorrhagic adenoma, or eosinophilic which is more densely granulated and acidophilic.
+Prolactinomas can be chromophobic (type of cell that does not readily stain in media) which is a sparsely granulated, slightly acidophilic and often hemorrhagic adenoma, or eosinophilic which is more densely granulated and acidophilic.
 The latter is not commonly seen in rats.
 Other types of pituitary adenomas rarely seen are gonadotroph cell adenomas, immunonegative adenomas, mixed prolactin and growth hormone–producing adenomas.1

 It has been noted in studies that previously bred females, as well as spayed (more specifically ovariectomy) females tend to show a decreased rate of pituitary tumors sensitive to estrogen (e.g., prolactinomas).